Questions? Contact Customer Service at (855) 645-8448

-Once you have enrolled in the Memorial Hermann Advantage HMO plan and we have approved your enrollment through Centers for Medicare & Medicaid Services, you will typically receive your Memorial Hermann Advantage HMO membership ID card within 10 days of your effective date.
+Once you have enrolled in a Memorial Hermann Advantage HMO plan and we have confirmed your enrollment through Centers for Medicare & Medicaid Services, you will typically receive your Memorial Hermann Advantage HMO membership ID card within 10 days of your effective date.

-Memorial Hermann Advantage HMO covers the same benefits you receive in Original Medicare, as well as additional health benefits like prescription drug coverage, a $0 PCP office co-pays, $0 Part C plan premium, dental benefits, hearing and vision allowances, fitness benefit, a 24/7 Nurse Hotline and more.
-You are required to use doctors and other health care providers within the Memorial Hermann Advantage Network.
+Memorial Hermann Advantage HMO plans cover the same benefits you receive in Original Medicare, as well as additional health benefits like prescription drug coverage, a $0 copay for PCP visits, dental benefits, hearing and vision allowances, fitness benefit, access to telehealth services and more.
+Benefits and features vary by plan.
+You are required to use doctors and other health care providers within the Memorial Hermann Advantage HMO Network.

 Learn more about the Memorial Hermann Advantage HMO plan and what it covers.

-When you are outside the service area and cannot access care from a network provider, our HMO plan will cover urgently needed care that you receive from any provider.
+When you are outside the service area and cannot access care from a network provider, our HMO plans will cover urgently needed care that you receive from any provider.
 In addition, our plan offers coverage for emergency care worldwide whenever you need it.
 Members are only responsible for the emergency room and or Urgent Care copays.
-If you are hospitalized, your copay will be refunded.

 Memorial Hermann Advantage HMO does not provide coverage for out-of-network general/routine care services.
 All costs for these services will be the responsibility of the member.

 Urgently needed care is a non-emergency, unforeseen medical illness, injury or condition that requires immediate medical care.
 Urgently needed care may be furnished by in-network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 The unforeseen condition could, for example, be an unforeseen flare-up of a known condition you have.

 For Memorial Hermann Advantage HMO, if it is not urgent/emergent services then you are responsible for all costs.